Baddest (song)

-"Baddest" is a song by American rapper Yung Bleu, featuring vocals from American R&B singer Chris Brown and rapper 2 Chainz.
+"Baddest" is a song by American musicians Yung Bleu, Chris Brown, and 2 Chainz.
 It was released through Vandross Music Group and Empire as the third anticipation single from Bleu's album Moon Boy on June 11, 2021.
-The song was written by Ivory Scott IV and produced by Hitmaka, OG Parker, Romano and Mike Woods.
+The song was written produced by Hitmaka, OG Parker, Romano, and Mike Woods.

 Background and composition

 Bleu and Hitmaka sketched the song during the first months of 2021, and Bleu asked the producer, that at the time was working on Chris Brown's album Breezy, if he could've get him to sing the hook and chorus that they wrote.
 After 2 Chainz added his verse, in April Hitmaka previewed the song on his Instagram posting snippets of it.

-The song is an R&B, hip hop and trap mid-tempo written by Bleu, 2 Chainz and Hitmaka, and produced by OG Parker, Hitmaka, Romano and Mike Woods.
-The instrumental of the song contains a vocal sample of SWV's song "You're Always on My Mind", a song that was already used by Brown in an interpolation for the 2017 single "Always" by A1, where he was featured alongside Ty Dolla $ign.
+The song is an R&B, hip hop, and trap mid-tempo produced by OG Parker, Hitmaka, Romano and Mike Woods.
+The instrumental of the song contains a vocal sample of SWV's song "You're Always on My Mind" (from the group's debut album It's About Time), a song that was already used by Brown in an interpolation for the 2017 single "Always" by A1, where he was featured alongside Ty Dolla $ign.